balanced-ops/wubot/README.md

 - Deploying an update
   * add a script to the hubot-scripts folder
-  * run `make scripts`
-  * build a docker image
-  * tag docker image by bumping version
-  * push docker image to repository
+  * commit and push git repository
   * `eb deploy`

 ### .ebextensions